-Obviously, Rodgers will work with the keepers, but he will also help the team with their strength and conditioning work.
+Obviously, Scott Rodgerswill work with the keepers, but he will also help the team with their strength and conditioning work.

 I’m interested to see if the approach of bringing in a lot of younger coaches is going to pay off for Marquette.
 Many of the best coaches in the game have been, or are, older guys, and they often have an assistant that is right up there in years as well.
 But Marquette isn’t a top team, so they just might need something different.
 These guys will be worked tirelessly (I’m talking about the coaches!), and being young helps with that.
 Recruiting, and selling the school, will be key, and again, young coaches can often relate well to current high school players.